jonahisadev/spacevm/docs/spacevm.md

 The compiler has a sort of semantics checker, which can be programmed into the compiler by hand.
 It wouldn't make sense to subtract a number from an instruction, so the compiler makes sure that doesn't happen.
 The compiler also matches the list indexes to the lists, and writes addresses accordingly, taking into account data sizes, and offsets.
-The first six bytes of the binary have to do with this.
-The first byte is a call instruction to the address of where the data storage is, the address of which is in bytes two and three.
-The fourth byte is a jump to the entry point, the address of which is in bytes five and six.

 ---